High-Dimensional Bernstein Von-Mises Theorems for Covariance and Precision Matrices: BvM and posterior consistency results for sparse precision matrices in the unknown case

+Regarding the assumption $|E_{0n}| \leq R$, recall that $R$ is the prior cut-off value (see (\ref{G_prior})) used to exclude unrealistically large graphs.
+This condition simply ensures that the true graph $G_0$ receives positive prior probability, which is a very mild requirement and is also imposed in establishing posterior consistency in \cite{Lee, Yabo_Niu}.
+The condition $R \log(p_n) \to \infty$ as $n \to \infty$ is likewise easily satisfied; for instance, it holds whenever $R = O(1)$ or $R \propto \frac{n}{\log p_n}$.
+The choice $R \propto \frac{n}{\log p_n}$ is standard in the high-dimensional parameter estimation literature for ruling out unrealistic graph sizes; see, for example, \cite{Lee, Lee_Lee, Ghosh_Khare}.
+The condition $p_n \sim n^{\delta}, \delta \in (0,1)$ has likewise been imposed in \cite{Sagar,liu2019empirical} to obtain posterior consistency without requiring minimal signal strength assumptions in the Bayesian precision matrix estimation literature.

-With the posterior contraction results in hand, we now present our BvM theorem for the sparse precision matrix for unknown underlying graph $G$.
+With this important and interesting detour in place, we now return to the main line of argument for establishing the BvM-type result.
+With the posterior contraction results in Theorems~\ref{postthm3} and \ref{postthm4} at hand, we are now ready to present our BvM theorem for the sparse precision matrix under an unknown underlying graph $G$.
 For this purpose, we need a flatness assumption on the prior distribution for the sparse precision matrix similar to Assumption \ref{asI}.
-Let $\epsilon_{4,n}= \sqrt{\min(a^{G_{0,n}}, d_n^4)\log p_n/n}$ be the posterior contraction rate in Theorem \ref{postthm3} and define $\rho^{\pi_{4}}(\epsilon_{4,n})$ as
+Let $\varepsilon_{4,n}= \sqrt{a^{G_{0,n}}\log p_n/n}$ be the posterior contraction rate in Theorem \ref{postthm3} and define $\rho^{\pi_{4}}(\varepsilon_{4,n})$ as